ckopecky/grokking-algorithms/Chapter 3/the_stack.md

 ```

 1. When you invoke a function, your computer allocates a box for that function call.
-Suppose you call `greet("Maggie)`
+Suppose you call `greet("Maggie")`
 2. Let's use the memory.
 The variable `name` is set to `Maggie`.
 That needs to be saved in memory.

 ```md